 Andreas Klipping Design

-AKD has a fascination for industrial production and values close collaboration with a limited number of companies.
-A sustainable design perspective runs through all partnerships in the form of conscious material choices and manufacturing processes, that not only take economical but also environmental and social aspects into account.
+A sustainable design perspective runs through all partnerships in the form of conscious material choices and manufacturing processes that consider not only economic and technical, but also environmental and social aspects.

 • Contact